 The NHSPRB's recommendations currently apply to all staff employed in the NHS on the pay spine and pay bands in Annexes 2 and 3, with the exception of doctors, dentists and very senior managers.
-(See Appendix A in the twenty third report of the Review Body www.ome.uk.com ).
+(See Appendix A in the twenty third report of the Review Body www.ome.uk.com).
+Pay circular (AfC) 2/2013: amendment number 28

-Annex 17: Classification of leads and allowances listed by staff group
+Annex 17 - Classification of leads and allowances listed by staff group